mercadopago/devsite-docs/guides/additional-content/security/pci-migration-pgp.en.md

 In order to transfer card data securely, Mercado Pago will provide the exporting company with an SFTP server to upload the encrypted file **following PCI regulations**.

-To encrypt the file and transfer it securely, use the PGP key below.
+To encrypt the file and transfer it securely, **use the PGP key below**.

 [[[
 ```pgp